patmckernan/Unit-14-Homework/README.md

 28. What type of underlying technology allows for microservices to become scalable and have redundancy?

+- Microservice architecture can become scalable due to their ability to be modified or have an identical one created.
+Microservice architecture is redundant due to the ability to create multiple entities to prevent a single point of failure.

 #### Deploying and Testing a Container Set

 Answer the following questions about multi-container deployment:

 29. What tool can be used to deploy multiple containers at once?

+- The tool docker compose can be used to deploy multiple containers at once.

 30. What kind of file format is required for us to deploy a container set?

+- .YML files are required for deploying a container set.

 #### Databases

 31. Which type of SQL query would we use to see all of the information within a table called `customers`?

+- SELECT * FROM customers;

 32. Which type of SQL query would we use to enter new data into a table?
 (You don't need a full query, just the first part of the statement.)

+- INSERT INTO Customers (CustomerName)
+- VALUES ('Darth Vader');

 33. Why would we never run `DELETE FROM <table-name>;` by itself?